How stolen vehicle trends can impact your auto insurance

 Will a theft claim raise my insurance rate?

-Can stolen vehicle claims impact my eligibility for car insurance?
+Can multiple stolen vehicle claims impact my eligibility for car insurance?

-According to a recent article from The Canadian Underwriter, making several comprehensive insurance claims within a set number of years can lead insurers to deny you the coverage.
-Every insurer has its own rules for this – so for instance, if you make three comprehensive claims within three years, you could lose the option on your policy completely.
+Yes, for the most part, making several comprehensive insurance claims within a set number of years can lead to insurers limiting your ability to seek coverage for your car.
+They can’t deny insuring you, but they could opt not to offer you comprehensive coverage, which may force you to seek coverage elsewhere, like the non-standard market and at a higher rate.
+However, every provider has its own set of rules.
+For instance, if you make three comprehensive claims within three years under one provider, you could lose the option to make another claim on your policy completely.

-Keep in mind that comprehensive insurance doesn't just insure you against theft.
-It also provides coverage for all different parked car risks, such as severe weather and fallen trees – so even though it may be unlikely for you to be a theft victim more than once, it's not too unlikely that you'll need to file multiple comprehensive claims for other reasons.
+It's important to note that comprehensive insurance doesn't just insure you against theft.
+It also provides coverage for all different parked car risks, such as severe weather and fallen trees, so even though it may be unlikely for you to be a theft victim more than once, it's not as unlikely that you'll need to file multiple comprehensive claims for other reasons.

 As mentioned above, making a claim after your car is stolen is usually worth it.
 However, if you already have one theft claim on record, you should carefully consider whether to file additional comprehensive claims in the near future.
 It's crucial to weigh the necessity of claims against the potential long-term impact on your insurance costs and coverage availability.
-If you're unsure how multiple claims might affect your policy, it's wise to discuss this with your insurance broker.
+If you're unsure how multiple claims might affect your policy or access to coverage, it's wise to discuss this with your insurance broker.

 Does car insurance cover theft of personal items?